SICTIAM/ozwillo-doc/_includes/2-experiment.md

 ### Preproduction sandbox
 {: #s2-preproduction-sandbox}

-The previous section (especially [Programming interface](#s1-terminology)) lists the production hosts of Ozwillo, all of which being subdomains of `ozwillo.com`.
-Ozwillo preproduction environment mirrors this setup under `ozwillo-preprod.eu` by providing the following hosts:
+The previous section (especially [Programming interface](#s1-terminology)) lists the production hosts of the platform, all of which being subdomains of `sictiam.fr`.
+Preproduction environment mirrors this setup under `ozwillo-preprod.eu` by providing the following hosts (thanks to the Ozwillo team that let us use freely its preproduction environment):

 - `accounts.ozwillo-preprod.eu` for authentication pages and the accounts API root
 - `data.ozwillo-preprod.eu` as the the Datacore API root (which also hosts its [live Playground](https://data.ozwillo-preprod.eu))